Aleinbanger/al-range-slider/README.md

   // disables and enables the slider disable(disabled?: boolean): void;

-  // restarts the slider with new settings restart(props?: Partial<IProps>): void;
+  // restarts the slider, optionally with new settings restart(props?: Partial<IProps>): void;

   // updates the slider's state using either values or positions (0 -- 1)